Saumya101203/TwiTube/README.md

 ## Live Demo
 - Access the deployed application here: https://twitube.vercel.app/
-- Test Credentials
+- Test Credentials:
-- Use the following credentials to explore the platform:
+      Use the following credentials to explore the platform:
      - 📧 Email: x@gmail.com
      - 🔐 Password: xxx
 ## Glimpses of Website